 With enough mishaps like this, your reps will lose trust in your SEP.
 Because they have a quota to hit, they will get creative and find ways to go rogue.

 It might work some of the time, but it will be impossible–especially if the mutiny is a large percentage of your team–to measure or monitor what they’re doing.
-At this point, your investment into sales engagement has very little return.
+At this point, your investment into sales execution has very little return.

-If you want to avoid this, and unlock the benefits of sales engagement that made you seek out an SEP in the first place, you need to create a communication channel for reps to share their questions, ideas, suggestions, and requests about the technology itself.
+If you want to avoid this, and unlock the benefits of sales execution that made you seek out an SEP in the first place, you need to create a communication channel for reps to share their questions, ideas, suggestions, and requests about the technology itself.

 They will find any bugs, errors, unproductive settings, access issues, or other technical problems before you will.
 And, if you let them, they will likely help to solve them.

 Do product, marketing, and customer success seek out feedback from your reps?